 Growing up, I devoured fiction.
 Quality fiction, perhaps not, but my imagination received stimulation none-the-lesser.
-If, within these novels, I found something that sparked my spirit I could then head to the computer to let my mind run, wild and deep, into the unknown.
+If within these novels I found something that sparked my spirit, I could then head to the computer to let my mind run, wild and deep, into the unknown.
 There was a webpage for everything one could dream of.

 As a youth, I enjoyed the abstract.
 The more bizarre and uncommon the plot-line, the more I longed to sink my teeth into it.
-One of the many series of abstract fiction I consumed was titled: The Zack Files.
+One of the many series of abstract children’s fiction I consumed was titled: The Zack Files.
 Within these easy-to-digest books, Zack would explore themes inspired by strange meta-physical phenomenon.
 In the book ‘I’m Out of My Body, Please Leave a Message’, he dabbles in an obscure bit of esoterica known as Astral Projection.

 Astral Projection is the belief that - with enough patience, magic, and focus - an individual is capable of separating their ethereal souls from their physical bodies.
 Once free from fleshy confines, the soul is then permitted to explore the vapourous vastness of the Astral Plane.
 Within this plane one may find bizarre locales and beings of unimaginable power, benevolence, or malice.

 With an impish grin, reading about such concepts lit a strange coloured fire somewhere in my heart; the lush, unspoiled, and well-populated imaginations of the young are of the most beautiful places.
-Creeping up to the computer I became intoxicated with wonder and possibility; into an archaic search engine, under the watchful eye of no agency or parental unit, I would type: How to Visit the Astral Plane.
+Creeping up to the computer I became intoxicated with wonder and possibility.
+Within an archaic search engine, under the watchful eye of no agency or parental unit, I would type: How to Visit the Astral Plane.